 This country leases properties.

-The Sovereign Military Order Of Malta leases three properties around the world:
+They lease three properties around the world:

-Two in Italy, both in Rome:
+Two in Italy, both in Rome: Palazzo Malta and Villa Malta

-And one here in Malta:
+And one here in Malta: Fort St Angelo.

 Where is the Sovereign Military Order of Malta?

-The Sovereign Military Order Of Malta in Malta occupies the top floor of Fort St. Angelo, which is what ultimately brought me to Malta.
+The Sovereign Military Order of Malta in Malta occupies the top floor of Fort St. Angelo, which is what ultimately brought me to Malta.

-How to get to The Sovereign Military Order Of Malta
+How to get to The Sovereign Military Order of Malta

-Well, as I said, this nation within a nation, occupies the top floor of the Fort St Angelo:
+Well, as I said, this nation within a nation occupies the top floor of the Fort St Angelo:

-We travelled by bus from St. Julians to Valletta bus station which is the central hub for all bus routes in Malta.
-We both had the Explore Card which offers unlimited bus travel in Malta and on Gozo Island for 7 days for 25€.
+We travelled by bus from St. Julians to Valletta bus station, which is the central hub for all bus routes in Malta.
+We both had the Explore Card, which offers unlimited bus travel in Malta and on Gozo Island for 7 days for 25€.
 A pretty good deal when every single trip would set you back 2.50€:

-From Valetta bus station you can take bus 2 or 4 to Birgu alighting at Riche from where it's a 15-minute walk to Fort St Angelo.
+From Valetta bus station, you can take bus 2 or 4 to Birgu, alighting at Riche, from where it’s a 15-minute walk to Fort St Angelo.

-These are the entrance fees as of June 2024:
+These are the entrance fees:

 - Adults (18+): €10.00